 This rich fruity chutney, made with end-of-season green tomatoes from my local Community Veggie Garden, complements smoked ham, smoked neck of pork or gammon, the sweetness of the fruit balancing the salty, fatty flavour of the meat.
 It's also fabulous in a baguette spread with mayonnaise and mustard, sliced leg of ham and some flat-leaf parsley or baby lettuce leaves.

-For a more tangy chutney, substitute green mangoes and reduce the amount of sugar.
+For a less sweet chutney, substitute green mangoes or reduce the amount of sugar to 300g.

 - Prep Time : 50 minutes